hm0429/playground/TMSBLEClient/README.md

 - **Auto Transfer**: Automatically receives new audio files when they become available
 - **Audio Playback**: Play received MP3 files directly in the app
 - **File Management**: View list of received files with metadata
+  - File IDs displayed in YYYYMMDDHHMMSS format (converted from Unix timestamp)
+  - File size and timestamp information
 - **Persistent Storage**: Saves received files for offline playback

 ## Requirements